holoubekm/i3status/README.md

 Added support for one more color used when audio is muted.

-**Please not this implementation is done for my purposes and may not (certainly is not) be portable.
-Event building this fork may require some changes.
+**Please note this implementation is done for my purposes and may not (certainly is not) be portable.
+Even building this fork may require some changes.**

 Added new dependencies:
 *`-lX11`